 - To qualify for the grant you must have had your septic tank inspected by the Local Authority and registered your system by the 1st February 2013 (or within 90 days of connection for those constructed after 1st February 2013).

 The owner of a domestic waste water treatment system (including septic tanks) is responsible for its maintenance and renewal and shall ensure that its parts and components are fit for purpose, operational where appropriate, and kept in good order and repair, so as to prevent a risk to human health or the environment.

 It is your responsibility, as a homeowner, to ensure that your wastewater treatment system is regularly serviced and emptied.
-It must be emptied by a registered permit holder.
+It must be emptied by a registered waste collection permit holder.
 For a list of authorised permit holders to de-sludge (empty) your septic tank click here.